Periodic dynamics in superconductors induced by an impulsive optical quench: Theoretical Formalism

 \emph{Superconducting fluid---}The spontaneous symmetry breaking is described via the anisotropic gauge-invariant Ginzburg-Landau free energy (throughout the paper, we set $\hbar = k_B = 1$):

-Here $\alpha$ and $\beta$ are the usual Landau parameters of the Mexican hat potential. $m_{ab}$ and $m_c$ are the in-plane and out-of-plane electron masses, respectively. $e^* = 2 e$ is the Cooper pair charge.
-The anisotropy parameter is defined as $\gamma = \sqrt{m_c/m_{ab}}$.
+Here $\alpha$ and $\beta$ are the usual Landau parameters of the Mexican hat potential. $m_{ab}$ and $m_c$ are the in-plane and out-of-plane Cooper pair masses, respectively. $e^* = 2 e$ is the Cooper pair charge.
+The anisotropy parameter is defined as $\gamma = \sqrt{m_c/m_{ab}}$: $\gamma \gg 1$ in cuprates and $\gamma = 1$ for isotropic superconductors such as K$_3$C$_{60}$.
 In Eq.~\eqref{eqn:F}, the gauge-invariance is imposed through minimal coupling to the vector potential $\bm A = (\bm A_{ab}, A_z)$.
 The order parameter dynamics is assumed to be overdamped (model A in the classification of Ref.~\cite{Hohenberg1977}):

 where the noise correlation function reads: